tdunning/t-digest/README.md

 major digest forms (`MergingDigest` and `AVLTreeDigest`) to allow different trade-offs in terms of accuracy.

-These scale functions now have associated proofs that they all [preserve the key invariants](https://github.com/tdunning/t-digest/blob/master/docs/proofs/invariant-preservation.pdf) necessary to build an accurate digest and that they all give [tight bounds on the size of a digest](https://github.com/tdunning/t-digest/blob/master/docs/proofs/sizing.pdf).
+These scale functions now have associated proof that they all [preserve the key invariants](https://github.com/tdunning/t-digest/blob/master/docs/proofs/invariant-preservation.pdf) necessary to build an accurate digest and that they all give [tight bounds on the size of a digest](https://github.com/tdunning/t-digest/blob/master/docs/proofs/sizing.pdf).